 Algal levels in the Quabbin and Wachusett Reservoirs are listed.
 These

-levels are monitored by MDC and MWRA, and along with taste and odor complaints,
+levels are monitored by the Massachusetts Department of Conservation and Recreation (DCR) and MWRA, and along with taste and odor complaints,

 are used to make decisions on source water treatment for algae control.

 Turbidity is a measure of suspended and colloidal particles including

 clay, silt, organic and inorganic matter, algae, and microorganisms.
 It

 is one measure of overall water quality.
 Turbidity is measured continually